Editorial Policies

 DISCLAIMER

-The views expressed in the published works do not express the views of the editor and members of the editorial board.
-Authors assume their legal and moral responsibility for the ideas expressed in their articles.
-The publisher will not be held responsible should there be any claims for compensation.
+The views expressed in the published works do not express the views of the Editor and members of the Editorial Board.
+Authors assume full legal and moral responsibility for the ideas expressed in their articles.
+The publisher shall not be held responsible for any claims for compensation arising from the published content.